 Download the Construction Trades brochure.

-Students who successfully complete this course may receive articulated college credit to the following schools: Davenport University.
+Students who successfully complete this course may receive articulated college credit to the following schools: Davenport University and Washtenaw Community College.
 For information on how to earn articulated credit contact Lindsay Pulsipher at the CTC.

 Students who successfully complete select CTC courses may receive direct college credit to specific colleges and universities.
 Direct credit is currently unavailable for this program.
 Our direct credit flier has a list of all participating classes.